breck7/space/readme.md

 Update 3/3/2017
 ===============

-Space has evolved into Tree: https://github.com/breck7/treeprogram
+Use Tree Notation!
+Space has evolved into Tree Notation: https://github.com/breck7/jtree

 The significant changes of this encoding in a nutshell: